py-baudin/dicomstack/README.md

 # dicomstack

-A `pydicom` wrapper for simple loading and handling of DICOM stacks.
+A `pydicom` wrapper for simple loading and filtering of DICOM stacks, and making 3d volumes.

 Loading data: